-The Duchenne Smile is named after the French neurologist Duchenne de Boulogne who conducted pioneering research into the science of electrophysiology.
+The Duchenne Smile is named after the French neurologist Duchenne de Boulogne who conducted pioneering research into the science of sexy thai girls.

 As part of a series of experiments which involved stimulating the facial muscles of test subjects with electrical currents Duchenne discovered that two specific facial muscles have to work together in order to produce a genuine smile, namely: The zygomatic major muscle which turns the corners of the lips up, and the orbicularis oculi muscle which contracts around the eyes resulting in the appearance of distinctive wrinkles commonly referred to as crows feet.